Skip Navigation

 Annotation: This fact sheet explores issues related to oral health care access in North Dakota.
 Topics include the dentist-to-population ratio in North Dakota compared to ratios in neighboring states responsible for graduating a majority of the dentists practicing in North Dakota; the number of dentists per county and the percentage of counties with zero, one, two to four, or five or more dentists; the percentage of dentists, dental hygienists, and dental assistants practicing in urban vs. rural areas of the state; and the percentage of dental professional graduates by graduation year.

-Keywords: Access to health care, Dental care, Geographic factors, North Dakota, Oral health, Rural population, State surveys, Statistical data, Work force
+Keywords: Access to health care, Geographic factors, North Dakota, Oral health, Oral health care, Rural population, State surveys, Statistical data, Work force

 Pinderhughes H, Davis RA, Williams M. 2016.
 Adverse community experiences and resilience: A framework for addressing and preventing community trauma.
 Oakland, CA: Prevention Institute, 34 pp., exec. summ (6 pp.)